ICS-US Department of CME Guidelines,Practices & Policies

 Anyone who performs services for a commercial interest is their employee if the commercial interest can control what will be done and how it will be done.
 This is true even when the commercial interest gives the employee freedom of action.
 What matters is that the commercial interest has the right to control the details of how the services are performed.

 Note: The ACCME indicates that it believes the employer of an industry scientist controls the research, controls the results and controls the presentation of the science.
-If the research is reported in (the context of a) CME (activity) than the CME is not independent of the control of an ACCME-defined commercial interest.
+If the research is reported in (the context of a) CME (activity) then the CME is not independent of the control of an ACCME-defined commercial interest.
 The ACCME has taken the position that persons who are employees of industry can control some content of some CME (activities).
 For example, in accredited CME scientists can teach, or report about biology, about pure science, but they cannot teach, or report about products.
 Also, executives can teach, or report about industry issues but not about their products.(Policy and Medicine Website – Article entitled, “ACCME Bans Corporate Scientists from Presenting Translational Research at CME Events.”
 9/28/09)

 Financial Disclosure and Conflict of Interest Policy (Revised 11/13/12)